scenerystack/community/docs/learn/translation-and-localization.md

 For handling translation, SceneryStack uses a combination of string Properties and message Properties (see the guide on [Emitters and Properties](./emitters-and-properties.md)).
 String Properties can be directly passed to Scenery `Text` nodes.
-The Properties will automatically switch values based on the global [localeProperty](https://scenerystack.org/reference/api/joist/localeProperty/), and for simulations there will be an interface to manipulate the current locale.
+The Properties will automatically switch values based on the global [localeProperty], and for simulations there will be an interface to manipulate the current locale.

 String Properties are used for simpler translation strings, while message Properties are used for more complex strings,